-Electra came into being as I was disappointed with the lack of modern multiple units and coaches in N Gauge.
-After some early attempts at cardboard sides, the product evolved through waterslide transfers and home produced vinyl sides to the top-quality vinyls that I am proud offer today.
+Electra came into being as Adam was disappointed with the lack of modern multiple units and coaches in N Gauge.
+After some early attempts at cardboard sides, the product evolved through waterslide transfers and home produced vinyl sides to the top-quality vinyls that we proudly offer today.

-All Electra livery packs are printed in-house and to order and are pre-cut and self-adhesive.
+All Electra livery packs will be printed in-house to order.
+They will be pre-cut and self-adhesive.
 The vinyls are either printed on white vinyl with precision cut windows or on clear backed vinyl, allowing flush glazing.
 Both media types have incredible colour resolution and detail.

 The Electra Clear Printing Process

-The process for getting an existing artwork can be quite involved, due to the Roland needing some changes to the format.
-I will take the existing Freehand file, make any changes that may be required and then export as an EPS file.
+The process for getting an existing artwork can be quite involved, due to the printer needing some changes to the format.
+We will take the existing Freehand file, make any changes that may be required and then export as an EPS file.

 The actual printing is very time-consuming.
 Firstly, the white ink is laid down with two passes, enabling a good solid backing.
 After this has dried (30 mins), the colour layer is printed.
 This is given an hour to dry and then the cutting begins.

 I have to be present for the cutting, as this only takes a few minutes.
 If the vinyls are left on the printer they have a tendency to curl up at the edges and can sometimes close up on themselves, making the vinyl useless.
 The only answer is to be around the vinyls while they cool off and gently press down any "curlies".

 The vinyls are then left for at least 24 hours to fully dry and get ready for packing.